We provide supper and snacks to community & afterschool programs

 Students love Revolution Foods suppers and snack options

 By offering a wide range of hot and cold supper options such as hearty veggie chili, BBQ chicken drumsticks with cheesy rice, and a variety of wraps and sandwiches, students can get a delicious meal they love that is packed with nutrition.
+Check out our supper sample menu to learn more about our delicious offerings.

 Just as with Revolution Foods’ lunch and breakfast programs, the supper program offers high-quality, nutritious meals featuring clean label ingredients, including fresh, local, and regional produce, high-quality proteins, and rBST-free dairy products from local dairies.
 All meals are made with wholesome ingredients free of artificial colors, flavors or sweeteners, and we never use high fructose corn syrup or trans-fats in our foods.